l-hendriks/kin-ad-network/README.md

 To deploy the app, run `serverless deploy`.
 It will create an application in your linked AWS account on the development stage.
 Refer to serverless docs for more information on deploying.

-Deploying this app will automatically create 2 DynamoDB tables: clients and events.
+Deploying this app will automatically create 3 DynamoDB tables: clients, eCPMs and events.
 Clients link `clientId`s to `callbackUrl`s.
 The events database is a database that saves all events that come through.
-A future possibility is to remove these after x days if the table becomes too big.
+A future possibility is to remove these after x days if the table becomes too big and costly.

 ## Security measures

+As you can see in the codebase, all environment variables are stored in the AWS Secrets Manager.
-Two security measures have been implemented:
+Three security measures have been implemented for the Ironsouce proxy function.

 ### Signature calculation